rncbc/qpwgraph/docs/qpwgraph_patchbay-user_manual.md

 The *Activated* button is simply to activate or not the loaded patchbay.
 The patchbay must be activated in order to access all the other functionalities.

 If checked, connections stored in the loaded patchbay will be restored.
-All other connections will stay as they were before the load of the patchbay.
-If unchecked, no connection change at all.
+All other connections will stay as they were before the load and activation of the patchbay.
+If and when unchecked, all previously pinned connections will be dropped.

 ## *Exclusive* button ![Exclusive](../src/images/itemExclusive.png)